civicinfo/votebymail/massachusetts.md

 #### Absentee/Mail-in eligibility
 Any registered voter may request a mail-in ballot.
+Every registered voter will be mailed a Vote-by-Mail application form for 2020 elections.

 #### How to apply for absentee/mail-in ballot